I've always been a writer, even before I could read. (My mother took dictation.)

-I married a wonderful guy (he still is), we had two sons, and eventually we owned an office supply store, so writing time was scarce.
+I married a wonderful guy, we had two sons, and eventually we owned an office supply store, so writing time was scarce.
 I did write at every opportunity, though.
 Relatives received ten-page letters.
 The boys hated to miss school, embarrassed by the length and creativity of the excuse notes Mom would send.

 I love my job.
 I can do it in my pajamas.
 More importantly, there's magic involved in converting thoughts and feelings into just the right words to make someone else think and feel, too.
 Writing requires using one's brain and the raw alphabet to create something from nothing.

 I plan to keep at it until I can't remember the words.